 After the robot is deployed in a new domain such as the real world, its performance often degrades due to domain shift from both perception and dynamics~\cite{du2021auto}.
-Our fine-tuning procedure allows non-experts to \textit{continually} improve the VAR++ to reduce perception gaps and improve robot skills to reduce dynamics gaps.
-Since performing accurate state and reward measurements, data labeling, and instrumentation requires domain expertise and is time-consuming, we assume tuned reward functions, one-hot labels, and accurate speech transcriptions are not available from non-experts.
-Fortunately, our method requires none of these.
-To fine-tune VAR++, since we no longer have the underlying labels $y$ for images and sounds, we replace the SupCon loss in Eq.~(\ref{eq:L_VAR}) with the following self-supervised contrastive loss (SSC)~\cite{chen2020simple}:
+Our fine-tuning procedure allows non-experts to \textit{continually} improve the \modelName to reduce perception gaps and improve robot skills to reduce dynamics gaps.
+We only need to collect visual-audio pairs of the form $(\mathbf{I}, \mathbf{S})$ from non-experts.
+Since we no longer have the underlying labels $y$ for images and sounds, we replace the SupCon loss in Eq.~(\ref{eq:L_VAR}) with the following self-supervised contrastive loss (SSC)~\cite{chen2020simple}:

 where ${p(k)}$ is the index of the data paired with the data of index $k$ with the same intent.
-To fine-tune the robot, non-experts collect visual-audio pairs of the form $(\mathbf{I}, \mathbf{S})$ based on their common knowledge using their own voices.
-The robot can then self-improve its policy network with the intrinsic reward function by randomly sampling a collected sound command as the goal.
-See Appendix~\ref{sec:fine_tuning_alg} for a detailed fine-tuning algorithm.
+We mix the new data from the non-experts with a subset of the original training data to update the \modelName, producing a more accurate reward function by Eq.~\ref{eq:r_t}.
+The robot can then self-improve its policy network with the reward function by randomly sampling a sound command as the goal.
+The collection of the visual-audio pairs does not require special equipment other than an RGB camera and a microphone.
+The users provide images and sound based on their common knowledge using their own voices.
+The users do not need to type in speech transcriptions, draw bounding boxes and masks, modify the network architectures, or design a reward function.
 To fine-tune VAR in \cite{chang2021learning}, non-experts have to provide a sound command with different intent $\mathbf{S}^-$ for each image $\mathbf{I}$ to use triplet loss.
-In contrast, VAR++ eliminates this requirement by utilizing the SSC, leading to a more intuitive data collection experience for non-experts and better performance with fewer labeled data.
+In contrast, \modelName eliminates this requirement by utilizing the SSC, leading to a more intuitive data collection experience for non-experts and better performance with fewer labeled data.
+See Appendix~\ref{sec:fine_tuning_alg} for the fine-tuning algorithm.